 How Common are Drug Screenings?

 In the year 2020, it seems no one is a stranger to a drug screening.
-In fact, most of us have had to submit a drug screening at least once in our lifetime whether it be for employment or otherwise.
+Most of us have had to submit a drug screening at least once in our lifetime whether it be for employment or otherwise.
 In 2018, a statistic released by pyschmedics.com stated:

 Fifty-six percent of U.S. employers require workers to take pre-employment drug tests, according to Statistic Brain.
 The annual cost to American companies for drug testing is about $3,750,500,000.